Guidance for suppliers.

 What is the role of the Office for Product Safety and Standards?

-Safety & Standards enforces the regulations in the UK on behalf of the Office for Low Emission Vehicles for electrical vehicle recharging points in relation to:
+Safety & Standards enforces the regulations in the UK on behalf of the Office for Low Emission Vehicles for alternative fuel recharging and refuelling infrastructure in relation to:

 - technical specification standards